Story: Canterbury places

 High Street precinct

 Commercial and retail area just south of Cathedral Square, down High and Colombo streets and three cross streets – Hereford, Cashel and Lichfield.
-It contained many historic commercial and industrial buildings, many of which were damaged in the February 2011 earthquake.
+It contained historic commercial and industrial buildings, many of which were damaged in the February 2011 earthquake.
 Cashel Street saw the first recovery of retail shopping in the inner city with the establishment of a Re-start mall based on shipping containers.
 The Blueprint Plan envisages this area as the future retail precinct.

 Along the river north of the Bridge of Remembrance (a First World War memorial), a thriving bar district known as ‘The Strip’ was destroyed by the earthquake.